counter

 2. Tardies

-First and Second Tardies - Teacher handles in any way he/she feels appropriate
+• First and Second Tardies - Teacher consequence

-Fifth Tardy – Two days of detention assigned and parent contact
+• Fifth +Tardy – Assistant Principal notified: Saturday school assigned and parent contact

 3. Smoking/chewing tobacco/possession or use of tobacco or cigarettes

-Second Offense - Parent contact and two day suspension
+• Second Offense - Parent contact and In-house suspension

 4. Fighting

-First Offense - 3-5 day suspension and parent contact with conference
+• First Offense - 3-5 day suspension and parent conference

-Third Offense - same; referral to District Discipline Committee and parent contact with conferences
+• Third Offense - same; referral to District Discipline Committee

 5. Disrespect to staff member/insubordination/class misconduct

-Repeated or severe - detention, Saturday School or suspension with parent conference
+• Repeated or severe - Saturday School or suspension with parent conference

 6. Profanity/verbal abuse of staff members

-Non-Directed - Detention or Saturday School and parent contact with conference
+• Non-Directed - Saturday School and parent contact with conference

-Second Offense - Confiscated and returned at the end of the semester or school year
+• Second Offense - Confiscated and returned to parent/guardian and Saturday school assigned

-• First Offense - confiscated and disciplinary action e.g. detention/Saturday school
+• First Offense - confiscated and returned to parent/ guardian

-• Second Offense - confiscated and returned to the parent
+• Second Offense - confiscated and returned to parent/guardian and Saturday school assigned.

 9. Theft

-• Suspension and parent contact with conference; referral to District Discipline Committee; possible arrest by police
+• Suspension and parent contact with conference; possible arrest by police.
+Multiple offenses may result in referral to District Discipline Committee

 10. Destruction of school property/destruction of personal property/vandalism